 Clinical Nurse Specialist Jane Murphy, who looks after Breast Cancer Now’s Helpline and Ask Our Nurses email service, answers some common questions about breast cancer and the coronavirus.
+Information is regularly reviewed and updated.
+Last updated 1 June 2020.

 It’s important to follow guidance from the NHS on the coronavirus.